-If during your visit to Central Park you feel the call of nature, don't worry, there are public restrooms!
-Here are the ones that are open all year round:
+If you feel the call of nature while visiting Central Park, don't worry, there are public restrooms!
+Here are the ones that are open year-round:

 When to visit Central Park?

-However, winter also has its charm as the iconic Wollman Rink ice rink is set up and in summer Central Park is an oasis of coolness where to rest when the high temperatures of New York press.
+However, winter also has its charm as the iconic Wollman Rink ice rink is set up and in summer Central Park is an oasis of coolness to relax in when New York's high temperatures are at their peak.

 What day of the week is the best day to explore Central Park?

-Any time is a good time to take a nice walk through this Manhattan park but it is true that Sundays have a special magic because it is a holiday and many New Yorkers take the opportunity to go to Central Park for a picnic in the meadows, a photo tour, sports, etc..
+Central Park tops the list of the best parks in New York and any time is a good time to take a nice walk through this Manhattan park, but it is true that Sundays have a special magic as it is a holiday and many New Yorkers take the opportunity to go to Central Park for a picnic in the meadows, a photo tour, sports, etc..

 What are the best views of Central Park?